lucasjmagee/3D-Discrete-Morse-Graph-Reconstruction/README.md

 ### DiMo3d.merge(input_path, merge_dir, persistence_threshold, merge_threshold, nx, ny, nz, x_len, y_len, z_len, overlap, threads=1)

 #### Description

 Perform DM-based hierarchical merging of graphs of subregions.
-Performed iteratively until a single graph for the entire domain remains.
+After getting graph reconstructions for each subregion, a user can merge the graphs together in order to obtain a single graph for the entire domain.
+Merging is required because branches that cut across different subregions might not already be connected by taking the union of the two graphs.
+First a triangulation is built in the overlap regions, which connects branches meant to be merged.
+Density estimation is used assign density values to each vertex in the triangulation.
+Then DM graph reconstruction is performed to extract the true connection path between overlap regions.
+These triangulations are significantly smaller than that of the full domain, making the merging significantly more efficient than running DM graph reconstruction on full domain.

 #### Input
 - input_path - input path to directory containing subregions for which we will need to compute persistence on.
 This argument should be the same as input_path of a previous DiMo3d.convert_persistence_diagram call